Arsenal21/wp-express-checkout/wp-express-checkout/readme.txt

 == Changelog ==

 = 2.3.9 =
-- For 100% discount coupond checkout, the billing address fields will be hidden for digital products.
+- For 100% discount coupon checkout, the billing address fields will be hidden for digital products.
 - Added a new filter 'wpec_hide_billing_address_fields' to hide billing address fields for digital products for the 100% discount coupon checkout.
 - Taxonomy page's 404 error fixed.
 - Fixed the URL payment feature's issue with the newly added validation.